 Exceptions to the subsidy standards may be made as a reasonable accommodation for persons with disabilities.
 All requests must be reviewed and approved in advance by the Reasonable Accommodations (RA) staff.
-If the voucher holder is approved for a Live-in aide through RA staff, they are provided with a separate bedroom.
-A LIA and all LIA family members will be only allotted one bedroom.
-Household members of the live-in aide may share a bedroom with the live-in aide under the following conditions:
+If the voucher holder is approved for a live-in aide through RA staff, they are provided with a separate bedroom.
+A live-in-aide and all live-in-aide family members will be only allotted one bedroom.
+Household members of the live-in-aide may share a bedroom with the live-in-aide under the following conditions:

-- 1. Only the live-in aide's spouse, registered domestic partner, or birth child may be added to the household. - 2.
-The addition of the live-in aide's family members will not be approved if it will cause overcrowding to the existing unit. - 3.
-The live-in aide's family members, like the live-in aide, are subject to all Housing Authority background checks and screening procedures. - 4.
+- 1. Only the live-in-aide spouse, registered domestic partner, or birth child may be added to the household. - 2.
+The addition of the live-in-aide's family members will not be approved if it will cause overcrowding to the existing unit. - 3.
+The live-in-aide's family members, like the live-in aide, are subject to all Housing Authority background checks and screening procedures. - 4.
 The family will not receive a dependent allowance for the live-in aide's child. - 5.
-The income of the live-in aide, live in aide's spouse, live-in aide's registered domestic partner, or adult children of the live-in aide will not be counted. - 6.
+The income of the live-in aide, live-in aide's spouse, live-in aide's registered domestic partner, or adult children of the live-in aide will not be counted. - 6.
 All adult family members of the live-in aide must sign an agreement confirming that they understand they are not a member of the assisted family.

-The live-in aide and the household members of the live-in aide are not considered family members, temporary family members, or guests.
+The live-in aide and the family members of the live-in aide, foster child, and foster adults are not considered family members, temporary family members, or guests.
 The Housing Authority may consider other unusual family circumstances when determining the voucher size to be assigned to a family.
 Neither the live-in aide nor any members of the live-in aide family have rights to the voucher, should the voucher household break up.